wattafot/create-express-api/README.md

 # Installation
 This is a Node.js module available through the npm registry.
+This Module will scaffold a basic REST API (Node-Express-Mongoose) for you.

 Installation is done using the npm install command: